ProfessionalsKenneth A. Gallo

 Some of Ken’s representative intellectual property matters include:

-- Genentech Patent Litigation - Ken has represented Genentech against GlaxoSmithKline, Eli Lilly, Bristol Myers Squibb, and Human Genome Sciences on patent infringement claims related to the Cabilly patents regarding recombinant DNA antibodies.
+- Genentech Patent Litigation – Ken has represented Genentech against GlaxoSmithKline, Eli Lilly, Bristol Myers Squibb, and Human Genome Sciences on patent infringement claims related to the Cabilly patents regarding recombinant DNA antibodies.
 Ken also successfully represented Genentech in a federal jury trial in Philadelphia against a $1 billion claim for misappropriation of intellectual property and fraud related to the development of Lucentis, a leading treatment for age-related macular degeneration and in an IPR challenge brought by Bioeq, which is developing a biosimilar version of Lucentis.
 He represented Genentech in patent infringement litigation against Regeneron involving anti-VEGF treatments for eye disease and cancer.
 Ken previously assisted in a jury trial representation of Genentech against patent infringement claims related to oncology care products Herceptin and Rituxan.
-He also represents the company in a patent infringement challenge in which Baxalta is attempting to prevent Genentech from bringing the hemophilia A drug treatment emicizumab to market in the U.S. He is further advising Genentech in its litigation strategy concerning its anti-PD-L1 monoclonal antibody Tecentriq™, recently approved for use in certain advanced bladder and lung cancers.
+He also represents the company in a patent infringement challenge brought by Baxalta seeking to prevent Genentech from bringing the hemophilia A drug treatment emicizumab to market in the U.S., recently defeating Baxalta’s request for a preliminary injunction.
+He is further advising Genentech in its litigation strategy concerning its anti-PD-L1 monoclonal antibody Tecentriq™, recently approved for use in certain advanced bladder and lung cancers.

 - Telecommunications Patent Litigation – Ken successfully represented a major European electronics company in a jury trial on patent, copyright and trade secret claims related to telecommunications hardware and software products.